Flovv-e pre-order is open — estimated to ship in ~2 months

 • Art, jewelry, props, and architectural model molds

-• Trapped air: Hand-stirring folds in bubbles that telegraph into the mold surface.
+• Trapped air: hand-stirring folds in bubbles that telegraph into the mold surface; high-detail molds often want a vacuum step.

 Flovv is purpose-built for two-component (A:B) reactive systems: it meters both parts at a precise, repeatable ratio and mixes them in-line through a static nozzle, which reduces trapped air compared with hand mixing.
 Process notes: confirm your silicone's mix ratio and viscosity, work within its pot life, and pour slowly from a low height for the cleanest mold surface.